Martin Garrix: 2016: Launch of Stmpd Rcrds, Sony record deal, documentary and awards

-2017: Residency, modeling, legal victory and collaborations
+2017: Residency, modelling, legal victory and collaborations

 Garrix announced that he would be supporting Canadian singer Justin Bieber on his Purpose World Tour in Australia which began in March and at the 'Barclaycard presents British Summer Time Hyde Park' show on 2 July 2017.

 On 27 January 2017, he released "Scared to Be Lonely", a collaboration with British singer Dua Lipa.
 He performed the song with Lipa on The Tonight Show Starring Jimmy Fallon in March before releasing two volumes of extended plays featuring twelve remixes.

 Garrix was announced as a resident DJ for the 2017 season at Hï Ibiza, previously known as Space Ibiza, a popular dance-music club owned by Ushuaïa Entertainment.
 He previously had a DJ residency at Hï Ibiza's sister venue, Ushuaïa in 2016.

 On 7 April 2017, "Byte", a collaboration with Brooks, was released as a single.
 The song was previously debuted by Garrix during his 2017 Ultra Music Festival set in Miami.

 On 14 April 2017, Garrix debuted a collaboration with Australian singer Troye Sivan, who later joined him on stage for their performance at the Coachella Valley Music And Arts Festival in California.
 The song title was "There for You", as announced by Sivan on Twitter.
 The song was officially released on 26 May 2017.